Nicolas Martiau

 Key Achievements

-- Applied military engineering expertise to strengthen colonial defenses in early Virginia
+- Applied military engineering expertise to colonial infrastructure development in 17th-century Virginia

 Did You Know?